Priw8/eclmap/README.md

-# Collection of thecl eclmaps
+# Collection of mnemonic mappings for various thtk programs
-Usage: add `-m thxx.eclm` to the command line parameters when compiling/decompiling with thecl.
-Do note that these eclmaps are in the new format, and won't work with old versions of thecl.
+Usage: add `-m mapfile` to the command line parameters when compiling/decompiling (this is the common for all thtk programs). `mapfile` is filename of the appropriate mnemonic map (refer to the list below).
+Do note that ECL mappings are in the new format, and won't work in old versions of thecl.

-Eclmaps by games:
+As of now, this repository contains mappings for ECL and ANM, as thecl and thanm are the only programs that actually support them currently.
+For thanm, mappings are in the `anmmap` folder, and for thecl in `eclmap`.

+**eclmaps**:
 - TH06-TH07 - none at the moment
 - TH08 - `th08.eclm`
 - TH09-TH95 - none at the moment